 Dubai is in the middle in terms of affordability, you are obviously not going to get the same value as your would in say South East Asia or South America where living costs are super cheap.
 Dubai is affordable considering it is such a global destination and the high end lifestyle it offers.

 Studio prices have hugely come down in the city and it’s definitely possible now to get a studio for around $1000 a month plus bills!
-For more on the cost of living in Dubai, check my other article here.

 Another benefit of Dubai is that it is an extremely safe city to live in with very low levels of crime.
 This is one benefit of Dubai versus other cheaper countries where foreign expatriates may have their expensive laptops or photography equipment stolen!
 The UAE is an extremely safe country with very low levels of crime.
 People often leave handbags on the table when they go to the bathroom, read more about it here on commonly asked questions about Dubai here